massimon/draft-mdt-quic-explicit-measurements/draft-mdt-quic-explicit-measurements.md

 The use of the loss bits is negotiated using a transport parameter:

-loss_bits (0x1057):
+enable_network_troubleshooting (0x1057):

-: The loss bits transport parameter is an integer value, encoded as a variable-length integer, that can be set to 0 or 1 indicating the level of loss bits support.
+: The enable_network_troubleshooting transport parameter is a zero-length value.

+The enable_network_troubleshooting parameter can be set by either endpoint.
-When loss_bits parameter is present, the peer is allowed to use reserved bits in the short packet header as loss bits if the peer sends loss_bits=1.
+When enable_network_troubleshooting parameter is present, unilaterally or bilaterally, both endpoints MUST use reserved bits in the short packet header as loss bits.

-When loss_bits is set to 1, the sender will use reserved bits as loss bits if the peer includes the loss_bits transport parameter.
+When enable_network_troubleshooting parameter is present, endpoints SHOULD enable the QUIC latency Spin bit to improve the troubleshooting effectiveness.

-A client MUST NOT use remembered value of loss_bits for 0-RTT connections.
+A client MUST NOT use remembered value of enable_network_troubleshooting for 0-RTT connections.

 ## Short Packet Header  {#shortheader}